AnonCatalyst/JettyPorts/README.md

 - **Timeout**: Adjust the timeout duration for port scanning by modifying the `timeout` parameter in the `port_scan_async` function.
 - **Port Range**: Modify the `start_port` and `end_port` parameters in the `port_scan_async` function to specify a custom port range.

-## License

-JettyPorts is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.